Jane Fonda: Opposition to the Vietnam War

 On May 4, 1970, Fonda appeared before an assembly at the University of New Mexico, in Albuquerque, to speak on G.I. rights and issues.
-The end of her presentation was met with a discomfiting silence until Beat poet Gregory Corso staggered onto the stage, drunk.
-He challenged Fonda, using a four-letter expletive: why hadn't she addressed the shooting of four students at Kent State by the Ohio National Guard, which had just taken place?
+The end of her presentation was met with a discomfiting silence until Beat poet Gregory Corso staggered onto the stage, drunk, and challenged Fonda, using a four-letter expletive: why hadn't she addressed the shooting of four students at Kent State by the Ohio National Guard that had just taken place?
 In her autobiography, Fonda revisited the incident: "I was shocked by the news and felt like a fool."
 On the same day, she joined a protest march on the home of university president Ferrel Heady.
-The protesters called themselves "They Shoot Students, Don't They?" – a reference to Fonda's recently released film, They Shoot Horses, Don't They?, which had just been screened in Albuquerque.
+The protesters called themselves "They Shoot Students, Don't They?"—a reference to Fonda's recently released film They Shoot Horses, Don't They?, which had just screened in Albuquerque.

-In the same year, Fonda spoke out against the war at a rally organized by Vietnam Veterans Against the War (VVAW) in Valley Forge, Pennsylvania.
+Also in 1970, Fonda spoke out against the war at a rally organized by Vietnam Veterans Against the War (VVAW) in Valley Forge, Pennsylvania.
 She offered to help raise funds for VVAW and was rewarded with the title of Honorary National Coordinator.
 That fall, Fonda started a tour of college campuses on which she raised funds for the organization.
 As noted by The New York Times, Fonda was a "major patron" of the VVAW.
 For example, as part of the settlement of a lawsuit Fonda filed against Playboy in 1966, the February 1971 issue contained a full-page ad in support of the VVAW, and as a result "the VVAW was transformed into one of the most important actors in the antiwar movement".

-In 1971, Fonda, with Fred Gardner and Donald Sutherland formed the FTA tour ("Free The Army", a play on the troop expression "Fuck The Army"), an anti-war road show designed as an answer to Bob Hope's USO tour.
-The tour, described as "political vaudeville" by Fonda, visited military towns along the West Coast, aiming to establish a dialogue with soldiers about their upcoming deployments to Vietnam.
-The dialogue was made into a movie (F.T.A.) which contained strong, frank criticism of the war by servicemembers; it was released in 1972.
+In 1971, Fonda, Fred Gardner, and Donald Sutherland formed the FTA tour ("Free The Army", a play on the troop expression "Fuck The Army"), an antiwar road show designed as an answer to Bob Hope's USO tour.
+The tour, described as "political vaudeville" by Fonda, visited military towns along the West Coast in an attempt to establish dialogue with soldiers about their upcoming deployments to Vietnam.
+The dialogue was made into a movie (F.T.A.) that contains strong, frank criticism of the war by servicemembers; it was released in 1972.

+On 29 January 1973, Fonda spoke about the Vietnam War at University of California, Berkeley.